 How to prepare for your test

 Prepare for your Tiredness and Fatigue Blood Test by following these instructions.
-Take your sample between 6am and 10am.
+Please take your sample before 10am.
 Take this test when any symptoms of short-term illness have settled.
-Take your sample at least 24 hours after any vitamin or mineral supplements.
+You should take this test before you take any medication or vitamin/mineral supplements.
 Do not take biotin supplements for two days before this test, discuss this with your doctor if it is prescribed.
-If you take thyroxine, you can take your medication as usual, either before or after your blood test.
-However, if you take desiccated thyroid extract (DTE) or liothyronine, it's best to take it after you've collected your sample.
-Please let us know in your supporting information if you take amiodarone or lithium as these can affect your thyroid function results.

 FAQs